Emi-A-V/lambda-calc/README.md

 ## Config-File

-The config file can be found under `config/config.toml`.
+The config file can be found under `~/.config/lambda-calc/config.toml` (for Linux) or `%APPDATA%/lambda-calc/config.toml` (for Windows).
 The config file defines the behavior of the math engine.

 #### Options